moosemoose22/Timeline/regions.md

 You should also get some topojson errors for ceuta_y_melilla and islas_canarias for spain.
 Since those aren't promiment on our map (Tenerife isn't on the map at all currently), I haven't dealt with them yet.

+##### Fixing missing admin3 data in Spain
-Finally, please note that the admin3 data for Spain is mostly missing.
+The admin3 data for Spain from gadm is mostly missing.
 The admin3 region names are often "n.a. (*counter*).
-Yuo can see  a list of all remaining missing regions by running [updateESPmissingAdm3/findAdm3.js](updateESPmissingAdm3/findAdm3.js).
+You can see  a list of all remaining missing regions by running [updateESPmissingAdm3/findAdm3.js](updateESPmissingAdm3/findAdm3.js).
 Here's what we did to fix this (see [updateESPmissingAdm3/updateAdm3.js](updateESPmissingAdm3/updateAdm3.js)):
 The script went through all the cities we have and found out whether they're in a region.
 Cities already have admin3 data from google map APIs.
 If a city is in a region, copy the admin3 data from the city to the region.
 Then rewrite the region data.
 That solved over 1/2 of the missing regions.

-But we wanted to get remove the vast majority of missing regions.
+We wanted to get remove the vast majority of missing regions.
 We got data for all cities with over 1000 people from http://www.ine.es/nomen2/changeLanguage.do?target=index&language=1.
 We then removed all the cities we already have by running [rawdata/ine/reduceOver1000.py](rawdata/ine/reduceOver1000.py).
 We then got the latitude and longitude for these cities by running [rawdata/ine/getDataGoogle1000To10000.py](rawdata/ine/getDataGoogle1000To10000.py).
 Note that the google map APIs have a limit of 2500 queries you can make in a day for free.
 The script assumes that if you don't get a response of OK, you hit that limit.
 You'll need to continue the next day.
 The script has logic to pick up where you left off.
+We converted some of the region names from English/non local-language names to the local-language name for the region by running [rawdata/ine/fixRegionNames.py](rawdata/ine/fixRegionNames.py).
 We went to http://www.convertcsv.com to make GEOjson out of the data we had [rawdata/ine/outputNewSpainIneWithLatLng1000To10000_latest.csv](rawdata/ine/outputNewSpainIneWithLatLng1000To10000_latest.csv).
 We created GEOjson for each region by running [updateESPmissingAdm3/makeSpainIndividualsOver1000.py](updateESPmissingAdm3/makeSpainIndividualsOver1000.py).
 We then ran the same script we did before to copy admin3 data from these cities to the region data [updateESPmissingAdm3/updateAdm3.js](updateESPmissingAdm3/updateAdm3.js).